Petrosz007/msc-thesis/chapters/gpt_algo.typ

 An NTuple is a tuple with N elements.
 In GPT I use the term NTuple for a map of the variable names to the EPs.
 This is because of historical reasons, originally these were literal tuples, but working with an explicit variable to EP mapping is easier to handle during graph reduction.

 In GPT we can inly create NTuples from a condition that only contains conjunctions.
-I'll explain how to convert a condition with disjunctions to conjunctive forms in a later chapter. #todo[ref that chapter.]
+I'll explain how to convert a condition with disjunctions to conjunctive forms in @or-to-ands.

 Example: The condition $x < 10$ && $y$ in $[0, 20]$ && $z ==$ true would become the following NTuple:
 ```